This isn’t a friendly town. People fraternize with the people who attend their church and seem to regard anyone else as potentially hostile.

 Shortly the flag disappeared along with a noxious black jockey statue.
 Turned out, Ned was a plumber.
 He fixed our bathroom pipes.
 The whole skinhead thing dissolved in the face of a brown-skinned guy who did news on Boston TV.
 Seemed it was less important who Ned was than who Ned, with a little encouragement, was willing to become.

 Eventually Ned got into drugs.
 Or something.
 We were never sure what.
 His wife left.
 His life fell apart.
 One day, he vanished.
-Fortunately, he gave back our extension ladder before leaving.
+Fortunately, he returned our extension ladder before going.

 Other folks live there now.
 They are not actively hostile, which is about the best one could say of them.
-In the two and half years they have lived there, they’ve never said hello.
-I doubt they ever will.
-They object to our dogs barking.
-Hard to argue with that but they’ve got dogs who do their own share of barking.
-There are a lot of dogs around here.
-If you are outside in the evening, you can always hear a dog barking somewhere.
+In the year and half they have lived there, they’ve never bothered to say hello and I doubt they ever will.
+They object to our dogs barking so much.
+Hard to argue with that.
+I wish they’d shut up too, but hey, they’ve got dogs who do their own share of barking.
+(There are a lot of dogs around here.
+If you are outside in the evening, you can always hear a dog barking somewhere.)

 I miss Ned.
-No one fixed pipes like he did and gave us a huge discount.
+No one fixed pipes like Ned and he always gave us a huge discount.
 He turned out to be a funny guy and a good neighbor.
 Who’d have thunk it.